wasabipesto/nice-rust/README.md

 First and foremost, you can run a search node!
 It doesn't have to be running 24/7, you can shut it down without warning, you are under no obligation to do this for any length of time.
 Even searching a single range helps!

-If you're interested, you can download this souce code and make some tweaks.
+If you're interested, you can download this source code and make some tweaks.
 See if you can reduce the search time, run a node for a while, and see how you stack up.
 Implement it in another language if you'd like!

 ## Building